jplag/JPlag/README.md

                          <n> increases the sensitivity
   -m M                   Match similarity  Threshold  [0-100]:  All matches
-                         above this threshold will be saved (Standard: 0.0) -r R                   Name of directory in which  the  web pages will be stored (default: result)
+                         above this threshold will be saved (Standard: 0.0) -n N                   Maximum number of matches that will be saved.
+If set to -1 all matches will be saved (Standard: 30) -r R                   Name of directory in which  the  web pages will be stored (default: result)
 ```